mjtomei/inflation/inflation_analysis.md

 The abstract language of "democratization" obscures a concrete question: who specifically gains when the capacity to produce economic analysis becomes widely accessible, and what will they do with it?

 **Working class and fixed-income households** have long experienced a disconnect between official inflation statistics and their lived reality.
-The distributional findings in Section 5—that lower-income households face 10%+ higher cumulative inflation—help explain this disconnect.
+The distributional findings in Section 5 (that lower-income households face 10%+ higher cumulative inflation) help explain this disconnect.
 But documenting a disparity is different from empowering those affected to articulate and challenge it.
 Machine intelligence changes the latter: a union researcher, a community organization, a retiree advocacy group can now construct customized inflation measures reflecting their constituents' actual consumption patterns.
 The grocery worker who knows food prices have risen faster than reported can now generate rigorous documentation of that fact.
 The analytical capability that was once available only to think tanks and academic economists becomes available to anyone with a question and internet access.

 **Historical parallels** suggest what may follow.
 The printing press did not merely make books cheaper—it enabled the Protestant Reformation by allowing theological arguments to circulate outside Church-controlled channels.
 The mimeograph and photocopy machine enabled labor organizing and civil rights documentation that official channels would not produce.
 The internet enabled citizen journalism that challenged institutional media narratives.
 In each case, the democratization of *production* capacity shifted power toward those previously excluded from authorized discourse.
 The pattern is not deterministic—each technology also enabled misinformation and manipulation—but the direction of capability shift is clear.

 **Quantitative impact estimates** are necessarily speculative, but consider: if the 10% inflation gap experienced by lower-income households had been prominently documented and politically salient during the 2021-2024 inflationary period, would policy responses have differed?
 Would Social Security COLA adjustments have been calculated differently?
 Would political discourse have focused more on distributional effects rather than aggregate statistics?
-The counterfactual cannot be known, but the potential for alternative framings to influence policy is substantial.
+The counterfactual cannot be known, but the potential for alternative framings to influence policy is real.
 Machine intelligence makes such alternative framings trivially producible.

 ### 8.5 Beyond Inflation